bblanchon/ArduinoStreamUtils/README.md

 ### Logging write operations

-When debugging a program that makes HTTP requests, the first thing you want to check is that the request is correct.
+When debugging a program that makes HTTP requests, you first want to check whether the request is correct.
 With this library, you can decorate the `EthernetClient` or the `WiFiClient` to log everything to the serial.

 ![WriteLoggingStream](extras/images/WriteLogger.svg)

-For example, if you program is:
+For example, if your program is:

 ```c++
 client.println("GET / HTTP/1.1");